 Vietnamese Beef Noodle Soup with Ginger

 In Vietnam, pho, as this rice-noodle soup is known, is often enjoyed for breakfast.
 Nutritionists recommend incorporating red meat into one's diet just as it's used here -- in small portions and as a complement to other foods.
 The soup also includes bean sprouts and a handful of fresh herbs.
-The stock needs to be refrigerated for at least six hours; make it a day ahead.

 For the Stock